Definition of Box Spread

 Box Spreads in Futures Trading

-Futures trading is basically a contract or agreement to buy or sell a stock or commodity or an underlying asset at a future date at a predetermined price.
-Box spread can be equally applied to the future as well, however, it is said that in the case of futures trading, prices don’t really to a significant extent.
+Futures trading is a contract or agreement to buy or sell a stock or commodity or an underlying asset at a future date at a predetermined price.
+Box spread can be equally applied to the future as well.
+However, it is said that in the case of futures trading, prices don’t really to a significant extent.
 Futures mostly have a range and move in that range.
-Accordingly, the strategy needs to be moulded for futures trading.
+Accordingly, the strategy needs to be molded for futures trading.

-Since options are more volatile, you see that lot of traders generally apply a box spread strategy in options trading as compared to futures trading.
+Since options are more volatile, you see that many traders generally apply a box spread strategy in options trading compared to futures trading.

 Risk of Box Spread

-On the face of it, box spread definitely looks risk free.
+On the face of it, box spread looks risk free.
 Here’s the catch.
-It is not really risk free, certain concerns attached with the box spread strategy are given below.
+It is not risk free.
+Certain concerns attached to the box spread strategy are given below.

-- Box spread strategies entail entering into four positions which means you end up paying commissions on all four contracts that you need to enter into.
-Furthermore, you need to make sure that the profits that you earn at least cover the amount of commission and charges you pay before you can call in a profit.
+- Box spread strategies entail entering into four positions, meaning you end up paying commissions on all four contracts you need to enter into.
+Furthermore, you need to ensure that the profits you earn at least cover the commission and charges you pay before you can call in a profit.

-- In case you go for short option positions, remember there is always a risk of early assignment.
+- If you go for short option positions, remember there is always a risk of early assignment.
 In a box spread, you have two short positions.
 Thus, the risk of early assignment and possible additional charges from your broker.

 - Knowledge plays a very important role in planning a box spread strategy.
-Until and unless you are a seasoned and well-versed trader, be prepared to handle lots of difficulties in handling such spreads.
+Until and unless you are a seasoned and well-versed trader, be prepared to handle many difficulties in handling such spreads.

 - Time and timing concerns.
-The arbitraging opportunities last for hardly few seconds literally and maybe a few minutes.
-You need to be really quick to plan a spread and execute it well to earn a profit out it.
+The arbitraging opportunities last for hardly a few seconds, literally, and maybe a few minutes.
+You need to be quick to plan a spread and execute it well to profit from it.

 Box Spread Graph

-We can see that the strike of $100 is shown by the yellow circle.
-Now, as the strike price moves, the values of call and put options will keep on changing, and accordingly, the profit will change.
+We can see that the yellow circle shows the strike of $100.
+As the strike price moves, the values of call and put options will keep changing, and accordingly, the profit will change.

-Considering that the trader will buy the call and put option, any upward movement in strike price will entail a positive movement in the call option whereas any downward movement in the strike price will entail a positive movement in the put option.
+Considering that the trader will buy the call and put option, any upward movement in the strike price will entail a positive movement in the call option.
+In contrast, any downward movement in the strike price will entail a positive movement in the put option.
 Thus, this strategy will enable the trader to arbitrage and eventually earn some profit out of the trade.

 Advantages

-There are certain benefits that are achieved with the use of box spread as listed below:
+Certain benefits are achieved with the use of box spread as listed below:

 - Expiry value is better than spread value